malloc47/malloc47.github.com/_posts/2020-12-27-dashboard-start.md

 which makes liberal use of the `Typography` Material-UI component along with a nested `Grid` component to show the ET/CT timezones side-by-side.
+The only missing pieces are some minor styling to fix the height of the `Card` so it fills the containing `Grid`.

-Nested within these React components styling the view are `re-frame/subscribe` functions which bind the view to re-frame _subscriptions_ which are, effectively, listeners for re-frame _events_.
+Nested within the React components that make up the clock view are `re-frame/subscribe` functions which bind the view to re-frame _subscriptions_ which are, effectively, listeners for re-frame _events_.
 Subscriptions and events are commonly defined in